-The available power depends on the number of used power supply units.
-In the example we have three power supply units, each with 50W of power - this results in a total of 150W when all power supply units are in active state.
+Shows available power results from the number of used power supply units.
+In the example below, we have three power supplies, each with 50 watts of power - which adds up to 100 watts + 50 watts as a redundancy reserve - a total of 150 watts when all power supplies are connected with power.